insightsengineering/JointSurvivalModels.jl/paper/paper.md

 ---

 # Summary
-`JointModels.jl` implements a numerical approach to define a distribution based on the survival hazard function.
-In particular, this provides a mechanism for defining joint models of time-to-even data and longitudinal measurements.
+`JointModels.jl` implements a numerical approach to define a distribution based on the hazard function.
+In particular, this provides a mechanism for defining joint models of time-to-event data and longitudinal measurements.
 Using numerical integration, the likelihood of events can be calculated, allowing Bayesian inference frameworks to sample the posterior distribution of the model's parameters.
 Additionally, this implementation can generate samples of joint models.
 This allows its use in simulations and predictions, which are common in Bayesian workflows [@BayesianWorkflow].

 # Statement of need

 Over the last decade, there has been a growing interest in joint models for longitudinal and time-to-event outcome data.
 This is the case in clinical research where biomarkers are often measured repeatedly over time, with the expectation that they may provide insights into the likelihood of a long-term clinical outcome such as disease progression or adverse events.
-As a consequence, joint models have been proposed to leverage this data and used for the prediction of individual risks, the evaluation of a biomarker for a clinical outcome, and for making inferences about treatment.
+As a consequence, joint models have been proposed to leverage this data and be used for the prediction of individual risks, the evaluation of a biomarker for a clinical outcome, and for making inferences about treatment.

-In oncology, it is well known that the individual risk of death depends on the treatment-induced changes in tumor size over time [@Tardivon2019].
+In oncology, it is well known that the individual risk of death correlates with the treatment-induced changes in tumor size over time [@Tardivon2019].
 Because pharmacologic effects are typically transient, nonlinear mixed-effect models are required to capture central tendency and inter-individual variability in tumor size, while parametric models can be used for analyzing time to death.
 Joint models have been used in other therapeutic areas such as neurology [@Khnel2021], cardiovascular disease [@KassahunYimer2020], or infection diseases [@Wu2007].

-The current landscape of open-source software allowing end-users to easily fit and use joint models consists primarily of R packages such as JMbayes [@JMbayes], rstanarm [@rstanarm], joineR [@joineR], or JM [@JM].
+The current landscape of open-source software allowing end-users to easily fit and use joint models consists primarily of R packages such as JMbayes [@JMbayes], rstanarm [@rstanarm], joineR [@joineR], and JM [@JM].
 These packages typically limit the longitudinal model to linear forms (for the parameters) preventing users from fitting joint models with saturating biological processes resulting in nonlinear profiles for the biomarker.
-In contrast, the present software supports fitting any longitudinal and survival model, provided the joint model fulfills continuity and certain smoothness characteristics for numerical procedures.
+In contrast, the present software supports fitting any longitudinal and survival model, provided the joint model fulfills continuity and certain smoothness characteristics required for numerical procedures.
 Such flexibility is crucial for studying complex biological processes.

 # Formulation

-To build a joint model, we augment the survival analysis hazard function $h(t) = \lim_{\delta \to 0} P(t\leq T\leq t+\delta | T \geq t)/\delta$ for a positive random variable $T$, by incorporating a link $l$ to a longitudinal process.
+To build a joint model, we augment the survival analysis hazard function in time $h(t) = \lim_{\delta \to 0} P(t\leq T\leq t+\delta | T \geq t)/\delta$ for a positive random variable $T$, by incorporating a link $l$ to a longitudinal process.
 The longitudinal process is modeled by a function $m:\mathbb{R} \to \mathbb{R}$, for example a non-linear mixed effects model [@Wu2007].
 Let the function $h_0:\mathbb{R} \to \mathbb{R}_{\geq 0}$ describe a baseline hazard and $\gamma\in\mathbb{R}$ be a coefficient of the link contribution.
 The hazard of the joint model is

-$$ h(t) = h_0(t) \exp(\gamma\cdot l(m(t))).$$
+$$ h(t) = h_0(t) \exp(\gamma\cdot l(m(t))),$$

-Where $l$ is the link to the longitudinal model.
-In general, the link is an operator on the parametric longitudinal models.
+where $l$ is the link to the longitudinal model.
 Some examples of links $l(m(t)) = (l \circ m)(t)$ are given in @Rizopoulos2012 such as the derivative $d/dt \; m(t)$ or integral $\int_0^t m(u) \, du$ operators.

 Now we extend this idea to multiple longitudinal models.
 Suppose that we have $k\in \mathbb{N}$ longitudinal models $\{m_{1},\dots, m_{k}\}$ as well as $k$ link functions $\{l_{1},\dots, l_{k}\}$.
 Let $M: \mathbb{R} \to \mathbb{R}^k$ and $L:\mathbb{R}^k \to \mathbb{R}^k$ be the vector of functions